willlemon9573/zeldaGame/README.md

 Door's don't transition to next stage currently as we mainly use the mouse to transition.
 Door collision will be implemented in Sprint 4 alongside Stage transition

+Enemy AI is implemented, but unused currently

+Weapon to Enemy and Player to Enemy collision is unimplemented
 # Known Bugs

 Boomerang Projectile's return state does not return to the player, but where it is currently thrown